Can a Phone Get Viruses? – Know the Risks for Remote Workers Using their Own Phone

 - Drive-By Downloads – similar to malware, if a user visits a website or opens an email which has been setup for malicious purposes, it can automatically download a file that they have not consented to.

 - Phishing – similarly how phishing requires the user to open an email attachment to or click a link to provide personal information, this can come in the form of an app download, asking the user to sign up and register to use it.
 This can be a huge problem for those not using different passwords as login information.

 - Browser Exploits – when browsing online from a smartphone, a browser exploit can make it seem like your default browser when you use to enter information, collecting the data you input.

 The Need to Stay Vigilant

 Whilst a virus itself is rare on a smartphone, this is only true if users are taking the right precautions, especially when using mobile devices to handle sensitive company data or communications.
-At Adeya, we have helped organizations across the globe secure their work processes when communicating and collaborating using the highest levels of encryption technology, providing products and solutions that put cyber-security at the forefront of their priorities.
+At Adeya, we have helped organizations across the globe follow compliance with data protection, secure their work processes when communicating and collaborating using the highest levels of encryption technology, providing products and solutions that put cyber-security at the forefront of their priorities.
+This includes our revolutionary encrypted messenger service and secure video conferencing.
 When using a secure platform like Adeya, it provides further protection for your organization, especially in a BYOD world.

 Staying vigilant to smartphone threats that are out there ensures your employees are taking the necessary steps to protect not just their own personal data, but their employer’s too.
 Can a phone get viruses?
 Yes, but by using strong, unique passwords for logins, only downloading apps from official app stores, and keeping smartphone software up to date, they all act as deterrents.